arienshibani/green-bite/readme.md

 # Green Bite API 🌱
 Green Bite __attempts__ to calculate sustainability scores for food.
+Sometimes it even works! 🤷‍♂️

+## Masters thesis
-Sometimes it even works! 🤷‍♂️ Part of my masters thesis on ingredient matching to determine the sustainability of online recipes.
-(Information Science, UiB: 2020).
+Part of my masters thesis: **Ingredient matching to determine the sustainability of online recipes.
+(Information Science, UiB: 2022).**

 ## How are sustainability scores calculated? 💡